Satellites of spherical subgroups: Introduction

-\begin{thm} Let $X$ be a simple toroidal spherical embedding of $G/H$ corresponding to an uncolored cone $\sigma$.
-Denote by $I(\sigma)$ the set all spherical roots in $\mathcal{S}$ that vanish on $\sigma$.
-Let $x'$ be a point in the unique closed $G$-orbit $X'$ of $X$, and $\Iso_G(x')$ the isotropy subgroup of $x'$ in $G$.
+\begin{thm} Let $X$ be a simple toroidal spherical embedding of $G/H$ corresponding to an uncolored cone $\sigma$ in $N_\Q$.
+Denote by $I(\sigma)$ the set of all spherical roots in $\Sigma$ that vanish on $\sigma$.
+Choose a point $x'$ in the unique closed $G$-orbit $X'$ of $X$, and let $G_{x'}$ be its stabilizer in $G$.
 Then, up to a conjugation, we have the inclusions: